-Want to Incorporate?
+Want to incorporate?

-Click on tabs to alternate between how to set up your PC and FAQs:
+How to set up your PC

 - Contact your lawyer or accountant for advice.

 - Make sure all Articles of Incorporation are signed by yourself and/or any other physicians who are also incorporators.

 - Submit Articles of Incorporation by email or mail for CPSA to endorse.
 In approximately 5-10 business days, we’ll email your endorsed articles (in PDF format) to you.

 - Please note we do not keep hard copies of article submissions.
 Any hard copies you submit will be uploaded into CPSA’s tracking system before the paper copy is destroyed.

 - Submit your CPSA-endorsed Articles of Incorporation to the Alberta Corporate Registry to establish, continue, amend or amalgamate.
 PDF is accepted by Alberta Registry Offices.

 Once you receive your certificate of incorporation, continuation, amendment or amalgamation back from the Alberta Corporate Registry, complete the CPSA PC application.